MIAMI, Fla. (October 5, 2019) —

 Inter Miami CF and Nashville Soccer Club are the two teams beginning play in 2020.

-Major League Soccer announced today that the 2019 MLS Expansion Draft* will occur on November 19, 2019.
+Major League Soccer announced back on September 19th that the 2019 MLS Expansion Draft* will occur on November 19, 2019.
+It will be the thirteenth expansion draft in league history.

-In order to decide which club will select first, as well as the order for the various means of acquiring players for their respective rosters, MLS has created an event called the “2019 MLS Expansion Priority Draft.”
+In order to decide which club will select first in that expansion draft, as well as the order for the various other means of acquiring players for their respective rosters, MLS has created an event called the “2019 MLS Expansion Priority Draft.”
 This will take place on October 6, prior to kick off of an intense final day of the regular season during MLSsoccer.com’s “Matchday Central: Decision Day presented by AT&T Pregame Show.”
-Streaming will be live on MLSsoccer.com, through the MLS app, Twitter, Facebook, and YouTube.

-The 2019 MLS Expansion Priority Draft will be broadcast live from New York City on October 6, at 3:00 p.m.
-EDT.
 At that time, Inter Miami CF Managing Owner & CEO Jorge Mas along with Sporting Director Paul McDonough, as well as Nashville SC CEO Ian Ayre and General Manager Mike Jacobs, will flip a coin to determine which club receives the first pick in the five available player-acquisition methods.
-For example, the winner of tne first pick in the expansion draft will have the second overall pick in the MLS Superdraft in January 2020.
+For example, the winner of the coin toss can elect which of the five player acquisition methods they want for their team, followed by the loser of the coin toss making an election.
+This process continues until all of the methods have been chosen.

 How Many Players Can Be Selected?